rpcrimi/PEP0008/markdown/layout.md

 			total *= a
 		return total
 ```
-It is pretty obvious how poorly this class is written.
 There is no spacing between functions or comments.
-Also, the code inside each function has no spacing between code segments, making reading the algorithms very difficult.
-When considering spacing it is important to put a blank line between consecutive functions and classes.
-It is also important to leave blank lines in-between different sections of an algorithm.
+Also, the code inside each function has no spacing between code segments, making distinguishing between them difficult.
+To facilitate readability, it is important to put a blank line between consecutive functions and classes.
+It is also important to leave blank lines between different sections of an algorithm.

 Lets fix the class above to follow these rules:
 ```